 Graphic Advocacy: International Posters for the Digital Age 2001–2012

 Exhibition curated by Elizabeth Resnick, Professor, Chair, Massachusetts College of Art ad Design

 The Cancer Research Institute (CRI) is a nonprofit organization dedicated to researching the immune system's power to conquer all cancers.

-Working with ecentricarts inc., we provided a redesign of CRI's corporate website by optimizing their visitor's user experience and rethinking and re-visualizing their resources into easy to understand infographics.
+Working with ecentricarts inc., we provided a redesign of CRI's corporate website by optimizing their visitor's user experience, creating a mobile adaptive version, and rethinking and re-visualizing their resources into easy to understand infographics.

 2014 Summit Creative Awards: Silver

 This infographic highlights the world's energy supply in the past, present and future.
 It demonstrates in order to maintain our energy demand, we will have to rely more on sustainable energy as geothermal, wind and solar.